 These blessings are not earthly things like relationships or possessions.
 They are spiritual blessings.
 And all of these spiritual blessings are found in one place—in Christ.

 These blessings flow from Jesus, but what exactly are the spiritual blessings Paul describes?
-Here are just ten of the blessings Ephesians chapter 1 mentions.
+Here are just ten of the blessings that Ephesians chapter one mentions.

 1. We are chosen